ferranpm/vim-colorcode/README.md

 ## Usage

-This plugin will only work if the tags file is in your working directory.
+This plugin will only work if tags files are in your working directory.
+It only loads if it finds at least one tags file.
+After that, each time the file is saved, ctags is called and file gets repainted.

+To disable this plugin use `let g:colorcode_enable=0`

 ## Screenshots

-Screenshot of a simple program with `syntax off`
+Screenshot of a simple program with `syntax off` and `let g:colorcode_global=0`
 ![Screenshot\_1](screenshot_1.jpg)

 ...with `let g:colorcode_global=1` option